 Goal: Reduce potable water usage in Los Alamos County facilities by 20% below 2012 levels by 2020.

-Performance: In 2012 water fixtures in County facilities used 42,337 thousands of gallons of potable water, while 48,923 thousands of gallons of potable water were used for irrigation of County parks and other green space.
-In 2016 water fixtures in County facilities used 46,972 thousands of gallons of potable water, while 36,142 thousands of gallons of potable water were used for irrigation of County parks and other green spaces.
-This is a 2% increase of use by water fixtures and a 26% decrease from use for irrigation.
-Overall, the total reduction in water usage was 9% from 2012 usage.
+Performance: In 2012 water fixtures in County facilities used 42,337 thousand of gallons of potable water, while 48,923 thousand of gallons of potable water were used for irrigation of County parks and other green space.
+In 2019 water fixtures in County facilities used 45,805 thousand of gallons of potable water, while 35,727 thousand of gallons of potable water were used for irrigation of County parks and other green spaces.
+This is an 8% increase of use by water fixtures and a 23% decrease from use for irrigation.
+Overall, the total reduction in water usage was 10.6% from 2012 usage.
 The Parks Division continues to take proactive measures to help minimize the water needs per acre of grass.
 Frequently aerating grassy areas and planting grass species best fit for the local environment ensure that a beautiful landscape is created while minimizing water use.

-Strategy: Reduce the amount of water used by indoor water fixtures and for irrigation through the installation of timers and evapo-transpiration sensors, and expand the availability of an effluent water supply system that will increase the acreage that can be irrigated with effluent water.
+timers and evapo-transpiration sensors and expand the availability of an effluent water supply system that will increase the acreage that can be irrigated with effluent water.
 Reducing water use will require thorough facility water audits and irrigation audits in order to identify potential areas to be converted from high water use to low water use without negatively affecting community usage of facilities and/or significantly increasing labor requirements.